 Back in 2005, at a convening of grantees organized by the W.K.
 Kellogg Foundation, ASU Lodestar Center Executive Director Robert F. Ashcraft met with a senior staff member of the Public Allies National Office (PANO).
 They shared mutual goals and aspirations for the need for more diverse leaders of social sector organizations that truly represent the communities in which they serve.
 PANO, it turned out, was seeking expansion through geographic reach to implement their proven leadership model.
 The Center, meanwhile, was seeking greater intentionality in its work to recruit and prepare diverse leadership for the sector.
 What would it look like to leverage AmeriCorps resources into Arizona to change the face of leadership?

 In 2006, after an intense six months of strategizing and organizing, the Lodestar Center added Public Allies as a national partner to its portfolio of programs.
+In 2019, with the help of Mayor Jonathan Rothschild, Public Allies Arizona launched in Tucson.

 Public Allies' D.C. beginnings